stanleygomes/stanleygomes/README.md

 🌿 Agricaph - This is the app I developed to my dad's consulting company, not open for public.
 Made using react native, started in 2020.
 You can download it [here](https://play.google.com/store/apps/details?id=com.agricaph.app)

-✝️ The Holy Bible - Latest version using React Native, developed in 2020.
+✝️ The Holy Bible - Latest version using React Native under the [Expo platform](https://expo.dev/), which developed in 2020.
 You can download it [here](https://play.google.com/store/apps/details?id=com.abibliasagrada.app)

 ### Check out my open sources projects bellow 👇